Bemfool/head-action-recognition/README.md

 # Head Action Recognition
-Use reprocessed data (rotation information) to classify head action (using LSTM)
+Use facial landmarks to classify head action (using LSTM)

 ### Environment